ubacm/ubacm.github.io/src/site/pages/checkins/raffle.md

 The raffle will take place on *Monday, April 30th, 2018* in Davis 101.

-<small>Any member of UB ACM's leadership is not qualified for any of these raffle prizes.</small>
+<small>Members of UB ACM's leadership are ineligible for these raffle prizes.</small>

 ## Prizes
 The current raffle prizes are as followed (last updated April 1st, 2018):